 With convergent systems currently focusing on bringing different security capabilities together, integrating with Internet-of-Things (IoT) solutions is the next step.
 This will support alarms and alerts for all kinds of incidents, from intrusions and fire risks, right down to a light bulb or HVAC system failure.

 Hikvision is pioneering this vision for converged security with our forthcoming convergent security service solution.
 This brings together disparate security devices on the same, common, cost-effective, easy-to-manage platform and infrastructure.
-To find out how, contact us.
+To find out how, please contact us.